-Rachel House plans to recruit and train nurses and nurse-aides in Indonesia to provide palliative care for children living with cancer or HIV, free of charge.
-Without the service, many children from poor families spend their last days in horrific pain without medical assistance.
-Rachel House's service has reached over 500 children and their families, and provided training for nearly 4000 medical professionals and community volunteers, with the vision that no child should ever have to die in pain
+Rachel House provides nurse-led, home-based palliative care for children living with serious and terminal cancer or HIV, free of charge.
+Without this service, many children from poor families would spend their last days in horrific pain without medical assistance.
+Since founding, Rachel House has cared for more than 800 children and their families, and provided training for over 8700 medical professionals and community volunteers, with the vision that no child should ever have to die in pain.

 Rachel House provides not only home-based palliative care service for patients and their families, but also palliative care training for medical professionals throughout the health system (12 public hospitals and primary health clinics in Jakarta) and community volunteers.
 As part of its effort to develop a world-class palliative care ecosystem in Indonesia, Rachel House also provides palliative care training for nurses in collaboration with major universities.

 Having established the home-based palliative care service as a model, and the broad-based palliative care training available throughout the health system, Rachel House's efforts in mobilising the participation of community volunteers will help bring us closer to making palliative care available and accessible by all children in need in Indonesia.

 Rachel House Nurse - A Friend in the Remaining Day

 Story of Tyas, a Rachel House Patient

 Story of Nurul, a Rachel House Patient